-\paragraph{Personal reliance and preference} Typists differ in their individual reliance on word suggestions~\cite{palin2019people}, independent of typing expertise.
-Some users rely heavily on suggestions to reduce workload, while others prefer typing manually to maintain control or avoid interruptions~\cite{2025suggestion}.
-This variation could come from a person's readiness to embrace new technologies~\cite{parasuraman2000}, prior experiences with similar systems, or an individual tendency for cognitive offloading~\cite{risko2016cognitive}.
-What is more, users whose expectations of a system's behavior are met tend to be more satisfied and continue using it~\cite{expectation-confirmation-model}.
-In the case of word suggestions, this could mean that users decide to continue checking the suggestion list until the desired word appears to confirm that the system will deliver their expected support.
-We therefore assume that a reward mechanism is involved: a user might feel satisfied if the system proposes a correct suggestion, even if it requires multiple (costly) checks and the word is nearly complete.
-To capture this, we introduce a \textbf{Suggestion Reliance Parameter} ($P_S$) in the reward function, which reflects individual preferences for using the word suggestion system and captures a user's perceived reward when selecting a suggestion that matches the target word, independent of any performance gains.
+\paragraph{Personal preference} Typists also differ in their individual preference for using word suggestions~\cite{palin2019people}, independent of typing expertise.
+Some users rely heavily on suggestions to reduce workload, whereas others prefer manual typing to retain control or avoid interruptions~\cite{2025suggestion}.
+Such variation may be related to a person's readiness to adopt new technologies~\cite{parasuraman2000}, prior experience with similar systems, or an individual tendency toward cognitive offloading~\cite{risko2016cognitive}.
+Users are also more likely to continue using a system when their expectations of its behavior are met~\cite{expectation-confirmation-model}.
+In the context of word suggestions, this may lead users to keep checking the suggestion list until the desired word appears, confirming that the system provides the expected support.
+We model these aspects within the reward mechanism of the reinforcement learning agent.
+While previous work assumed that typists optimize their behavior with a focus on typing speed and accuracy, we argue that personal preference and satisfaction with the system also shape behavior.
+To capture this effect, we add a new term to the reward function based on a \textbf{Suggestion Reliance} parameter ($P_S$).
+This parameter reflects individual preferences for using the suggestion system and models the perceived reward of selecting a suggestion that matches the target word, independent of objective performance gains.

-\subsection{The WSTypist Model}
+\subsection{The WSTypist model}

-The implementation of these mechanisms within the hierarchical supervisory control architecture is illustrated in \autoref{fig:model}.
-In the following, we describe each component of the model and its implementation in detail.
+We implement these three mechanisms within an existing hierarchical supervisory control architecture~\cite{shi2025simulating}, the most recent one in a series of works that aim to simulate human-like manual typing on mobile devices.
+An overview is given in~\autoref{fig:model}.
+In the following, we describe each component of the model in more detail, focusing on our extensions.
+We refer to the original papers for more details~\cite{shi2024crtypist, shi2025simulating}.